marianteodorescu/workshops/k8s-part1/README.md

 - Create the deployment: `kubectl apply -f nginx-deployment.yaml`
 - Check if deployment was created: `kubectl get deployments`
 - Check rollout status: `kubectl rollout status deployment/nginx-deployment`
-- Check if deployment again: `kubectl get deployments`
+- Check again if deployment was created: `kubectl get deployments`
 - Get ReplicaSet: `kubectl get rs`
 - Get the pods: `kubectl get pods --show-labels`
 - Update the image in the deployment: `kubectl set image deployment/nginx-deployment nginx=nginx:1.16.1` - or edit the version of the image in the yaml file and apply it again